Express Entry

 Why the split matters

-To find my NOC, the approach is to match your real duties to an occupation, not to guess from your job title.
+To find your NOC code in Canada, match your real duties to an occupation rather than guessing from your job title.
 Two people with the same title can fall under different NOCs if their work differs.
 The official NOC code list on canada.ca acts as a free NOC code finder: you search it by keyword and read the matching occupation.

 Search the NOC code list by title or keyword